Box

 • Storage: 1TB PCIe 4.0 NVMe SSD

-Best For: Beginners experimenting with AI art at lower resolutions (e.g. 768x768 or 1024x1024), running real-time previews, and exploring model-based workflows.
-RTX 5060 Ti is the latest budget graphics card for AI art right now.
+Best For: Beginners experimenting with AI art using Stable Diffusion, SDXL or ComfyUI at lower resolutions (e.g. 768x768 or 1024x1024), running real-time previews, and exploring model-based workflows.
+RTX 5060 Ti is one of the best budget graphics card for AI art.

 Mid-Range Setup